 Full Face Snorkel Masks: FAQs

 Are Full Face Snorkel Masks Dangerous?

-However, if they’re used incorrectly, or you use a cheap, shoddy model that doesn’t properly expel the stale air, then you can end up in a dangerous situation.
-This is primarily due to a build-up of CO2 which can lead to a blackout and potentially drowning.
+However, if they’re used incorrectly, or you use a cheap, shoddy model that doesn’t properly expel the stale air, then there’s certainly safety concerns.
+This is primarily due to a build-up of carbon dioxide which can lead to a blackout and potentially drowning.

 Whenever you head out snorkeling, whether that’s with a full face or regular mask, make sure that you know how to use your equipment properly and you’re fully aware of any potential hazards in that area.
 Assess the conditions and avoid heading out snorkeling by yourself.

-And as we’ve already mentioned, choose a full face snorkel mask from a reputable brand to avoid badly designed breathing systems that could lead to issues with CO2.
+And as we’ve already mentioned, choose a full face snorkel mask from a reputable brand to avoid badly designed breathing systems that could lead to issues with CO2 buildup.